Hope & Co.: History

 Six of eight sons of the Scottish merchant Archibald Hope (1664–1743) – Archibald Jr. (1698–1734), Isaac, Zachary, Henry, Thomas (1704-1779), and Adrian (1709–1781) – were merchants of trade.
 They were active in shipping, storage, insurance, and credit in Amsterdam and Rotterdam.
 In 1720 they barely survived the bubble that led to the passage of the Bubble Act in London.
+Archibald and Henry invested in the Provinciale Utrechtsche Geoctroyeerde Compagnie (1720-1752).
 Charles Hope, 1st Earl of Hopetoun was a cousin.

 In this early period the Hope brothers made money organizing shipment for Quakers and Swiss Mennonites out of Rotterdam (under the direction of Archibald, Isaac and Zachary).
 The top years for the transport of migrants to Pennsylvania were 1738, 1744, 1753 and 1765.
 These transports were paid for by the city of Rotterdam and the local Mennonite church.

 In 1743 the brothers inherited a fortune from their father.
-For many years the brothers traded with Saint Petersburg, Bilbao, Cadix and Sint Eustatius; the Hopes traded in sugar, cocoa beans, tobacco and timber, especially sailing masts from the Baltic states.
+For many years the brothers traded with Saint Petersburg, Bilbao, Cadix and Sint Eustatius which became a free port in 1756.
+The Hopes traded in sugar, cocoa beans, tobacco and timber, especially sailing masts from the Baltic states.
 In 1750, Stadtholder William IV appointed Thomas as his representative in the meeting of directors of the West India Company (WIC), but it ended the year after when all the appointments were reverted.
 In 1752, he became a member of the "Lords XVII", the managers of the VOC.
 Four years later Thomas represented Anne of Hanover in the VOC.
 The company moved to Keizersgracht in 1758.
 The firm operated as agents to the British government which supplied loans to Frederick the Great during the Seven Years' War.
 The turnover raised from 10 to 37 million between 1755-1762.
 In October 1759 and March 1760 the Hope brothers bought at auction from the Dutch East India Company a massive 595,879 pounds of tea, at a cost of more than one million guilders.
 There is no doubt that they intended to flood the North American market.

 In 1762 when Jan (John) and his nephew Henry Hope (1736–1811) joined Hopes, the name was changed to Hope & Co and a new era began.
 From that time the firm concentrated on banking.
 They expanded the offices in Amsterdam, totalling 26 people.
 Their turnover reached 47 million guilders in 1762.
 This peak was followed by a sharp decline in 1763 and 1764, when the figures were 42 and 33 million guilders respectively.
 During the Amsterdam banking crisis of 1763 Hope & Co helped out Leendert Pieter de Neufville.
 Henry's first substantial foreign loan was to Adolf Frederick of Sweden in 1768; in the next twenty years, Sweden was to borrow a total of 15 million guilders (securitised foreign loans); in 1770-1771 to the kings of Bavaria and Prussia.